 Culzean Castle was built in 1777 by Robert Adam for the 10th Earl of Cassilis.
 It is one of the great glories of Scottish architecture, built on the cliff edge overlooking the Isle of Arran and Ailsa Craig.
 The castle is now in the hands of the National Trust for Scotland and is open to the public.
 The estates have been transformed into the Culzean Country Park, another tourist attraction.

 Turnberry to-day consists of very little more than the commodious hotel (of 340 rooms) built in 1904 for the Glasgow and South-Western Railway.
 The hotel is now in private hands and was modernised in the 1980s.
 The famous Turnberry golf links, closed during World War I where it served as an air base for the Royal Flying Corps, has become one of Scotland's premier courses.
 There is little to be seen of the ruins of Turnberry Castle, of some importance and said to have been the birthplace of Robert Bruce in 1274.
 On the neighbouring 'Bogle's Brae' was kindled the mysterious beacon fire which summoned Bruce and his followers from Arran: an incident familiar to readers of Sir Walter Scott's 'Lord of the Isles'.

 The ruins of Crossraguel Abbey comprise nave and chancel of the Abbey Church, the chapter house, south of the chancel, remains of the cloisters, dovecot, and the gatehouse at the south-west, are still imposing.

 View photographs of Kirkoswald and the surrounding area.

-- The transcription of the section for Kirkoswald from the National Gazetteer (1868) provided by Colin Hinson.
+- The transcription of the section for Kirkoswald from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.

 Information about boundaries and administrative areas is available from A Vision of Britain through time.